Sydney-Informatics-Hub/intro-git/notebooks/07_github.md

 git push origin main
 ```

-Since Dracula set up a passphrase, it will prompt him for it.
+Since Alice set up a passphrase, it will prompt him for it.
 If you completed advanced settings for your authentication, it
 will not prompt for a passphrase.

 ```sh